Brit Manuela Showcases Her Insanely Fit Figure In Scanty Blue Bikini

 “Omg you’re incredible,” a second fan chimed in.

-“Okay miss queen, she did that,” gushed a third admirer.
+“Okay miss queen, she did that,” a third admirer gushed.

-“So gorgeous, body goals,” a fourth individual asserted, inundating their comment with numerous red-heart emoji
+“So gorgeous, body goals,” a fourth individual asserted, inundating their comment with numerous red-heart emoji.

 Brit has shared a lot of jaw-dropping content with her followers this week.
-Just earlier today, she uploaded a number of photos in which she rocked skintight red pants and tiny white crop top.
+Just earlier today, she uploaded a number of photos in which she rocked skintight red pants and a tiny white crop top.